For sale by owner: United States

 In the USA, the popularity of FSBO has been increasing since the late 1980s, with real estate website Zillow reporting a doubling of listings between 2012 and 2014 (up to 4%).
 ForSaleByOwner.com saw 24% growth in 2013, and StreetEasy reports that New York City FSBO listings increased by nearly 30% in that same period.
 The record percentage of 20% of US real estate transactions (since tracking started in 1981) took place in 1987.
 According to a 2016 report by the National Association of Realtors (NAR) regarding home buyer and seller trends, Home Buyer and Seller Generational Trends Report 2016, 8% of surveyed real estate transactions between July 2014 and June 2015 were FSBO.
 The NAR's 2015 report found that the median age for FSBO sellers in the United States is 54 years.
 77% of FSBO sales were by married couples that have a median income of $104,100.
 FSBO homes typically sold more quickly than agent-assisted homes; 67% of them being completed in less than two weeks.
 Of sellers who personally knew the buyer, 71% were satisfied with the process of selling their home.

 Some critics of the National Association of Realtors' report believe those statistics may be misleading and suggest that the true market share of FSBO is higher than the NAR's reports suggest.
 This claim is in part because flat-fee MLS now makes up 10% of transactions.
 They argue that flat-fee MLS sellers are in effect FSBO sellers.

 For-sale-by-owner listing sites include Zillow, ForSaleByOwner.com, Facebook Marketplace and OfferMarket.

 Canada

 Separate reports from the Canadian Real Estate Association and CTV Consumer Reports state that between 20% and 25% of homes in Canada are not sold through brokers each year (as of 2004).
 MSN Money suggested in 2009 that 30% of homes are sold without using a real estate agent.
 In that same year, more than half of the homes sold in Quebec were sold without an agent.
+According to Estofa Law, choosing a For Sale By Owner (FSBO) option in Ontario can help you save on real estate commissions, which can amount to around 5% to 10% of your home’s overall value in 2026.